 You can change the default background (the magenta colored areas) if you wish.

 You could select magenta colored parts of the background you wish to keep, or you could select other parts (not magenta colored) to remove (see Figure 2).

 The result of removing the background is shown in Figure 3.

-You can edit a picture in Word to change the following:
+You can edit a picture in Microsoft Word to change the following:

-Use the "Corrections" tool to edit a picture in Word (see Figure 4) so that the sharpness, brightness, and contrast are to you liking.
+Use the "Corrections" tool to edit a picture in a Word document (see Figure 4) so that the sharpness, brightness, and contrast are to you liking.

 You can change the color of the picture (see Figure 5) you have inserted in your Word document.

 Select "Color" (instead of "Corrections") from the Picture Format submenu (see Figure 4).